chainbound/fiber-docs/docs/usage/tracing.md

 Tracing can be very useful for seeing where certain transactions originated as well as how fast they propagated.
 Fiber has an API that will show you the exact path a transaction took through the network.
 You can use our [`cbctl`](https://github.com/chainbound/cbctl) CLI tool to access the API.

-To clarify, this is how you would trace a transaction with `cbctl`:
+Here an example of how to trace a transaction with `cbctl`:

 **Command**
 ```bash